m3data/collective-futurecrafting/_craft/philosophy.md

         </div>
     </details>
     <br>
-    <h2>Living Synthesis</h2>
+    <h2>Living synthesis</h2>
-        <p>Collective Futurecrafting is not a fixed destination, but a living breathing pathway—a dynamic cartography of becoming that refuses to calcify into doctrine.
+        <p>Collective Futurecrafting is not a fixed destination, but a living breathing pathway—a dynamic cartography of playful becoming that we believe can resist calcification.
 It is an invitation to dance with complexity, to embrace uncertainty as a fertile ground of possibility.
 Here, wisdom is not a treasure to be hoarded, but a living current that flows through us, shaping and being shaped by our collective moral imagination.</p>
-        <p>This synthesis emerges not from the sterile laboratories of pure abstraction, but from the rich, messy terrain of lived experience.
+        <p>This synthesis emerges not from the sterile mind of pure abstraction, but from the rich, messy terrain of lived experience.
 It is a practice of radical attunement—learning to listen deeply to the wisdom that emerges at the intersections of different knowledge streams.
 Like a river gathering strength from countless tributaries, this approach draws power from the diversity of human understanding, creating something far more vibrant than any single tradition could generate alone.</p>
         <p>We are not seeking a final answer, but cultivating a more beautiful question. <span class='bold-highlight'>Each crafter, each circle, becomes a living research site, drawing from their own ancestral lineages, lived experiences, and local contexts while remaining radically open to new understanding</span>.
 It is a form of collective intelligence that breathes, adapts, and evolves—a continuous dialogue between what is known and what is yet to be imagined.</p>
         <p>Imagine wisdom as a living ecosystem—not a monument to be preserved, but a dynamic landscape constantly reshaping itself.
 Some roots run deep, anchoring us to time-tested insights.
 Other tendrils reach outward, exploring the edges of possibility.
 Between tradition and emergence, between the remembered, re/cognised and the imagined, we craft our path.
-Each step is both an act of remembering and an experiment in becoming.</p>
+Each step is both an act of remembering and an experiment in playful becoming.</p>
         <p>This is not a journey of individual heroics, but of collective creativity.
 We recognise that the most profound transformations happen in the spaces between—between disciplines, between cultures, between ways of knowing.
-Our strength lies not in uniformity, but in our capacity to hold and be with complexity, to create spaces and places where different wisdom streams can meet, mingle, and give birth to something entirely unexpected.</p>
+Our strength lies not in uniformity, but in our capacity to hold and playfully be with complexity, to create spaces and places where different wisdom streams can meet, mingle, and give birth to something entirely unexpected.
+Positive deviants of living wisdom.</p>
-        <p>Practical wisdom emerges through practice.
-It is cultivated in moments of deep listening, in small experiments, in the patient tending of relationships—with ourselves, with each other, with the living systems that sustain us.
-With this orientation we are learning to move beyond the illusion of separation, to recognise that our individual flourishing is intimately connected to the flourishing of the whole.</p>
+        <p>This emerges through praxis.
+It is cultivated in moments of deep listening, in small and playful experiments, in the patient tending of relationships—with ourselves, with each other, with the living systems that sustain us.
+With this orientation we are learning to move beyond the illusion of separation, to re/cognise that our individual flourishing is intimately connected to the flourishing of the whole.</p>
-        <p>In this light, Collective Futurecrafting is an ongoing act of love—a commitment to remain curious, to stay humble, to keep our hearts and minds open to the continuous unfolding of life.
+        <p>In this light, Collective Futurecrafting is an ongoing act of love—a commitment to remain playfully curious, to stay humble, to keep our hearts and minds open to the continuous unfolding of life.
 It is an acknowledgment that we are not separate from the story we are creating, but active participants in a great, unfolding mystery.
 Our task is not to control, but to listen.
 Not to colonise, but to collaborate.
 Not to know everything, but to remain forever students in symmathesy of life's infinite wisdom.</p>
        "
     %}

     {% include quote-callout.html
-    quote="We are living in a time of great unraveling, re-cognition and reimagining.
-These axioms offer not answers, but orientations—ways of seeing, learning and being that can help us navigate our times with wisdom as we craft futures worthy of our highest calling." attribution="Origin Steward"
+    quote="We are living in a time of great unraveling, re/cognition and reimagining.
+These axioms offer not answers, but orientations—ways of seeing, (un)learning and being that can help us navigate our times with wisdom as we craft futures worthy of our highest calling." attribution="Origin Steward - Mathew Mytka"
     theme="terra-sky"
     size="large"
     align="center"
     %}
 </div>
 {% capture parallax_content %}
-<h2>An Invitation to Practice</h2>
+<h2>An invocation to praxis</h2>
 <p>
-  These axioms come alive through practice—through small acts of care, through bold experiments in possibility, through patient cultivation of relationship with self, other, and Earth.
+  These axioms come alive through practice—through small acts of care, through bold and playful experiments in possibility, through patient cultivation of relationship with self, other, and Earth.
 </p>
 <p>
   What wisdom might emerge as you engage with them in your own context?